What goes into someone's mouth does not defile them, but what comes out of their mouth, that is what defiles them.

-He again repeats that she doesn’t get to decide anymore, as he takes the soap away back to the bathroom.
+He again repeats, “You don’t get to decide anymore,” as he takes the soap away back to the bathroom.

 I’m trying to calm Grace.
 I am sitting with her.
 I am stroking her head.
 I tell her she’ll get better.